bryannemcd/ScaleRPy/README.md

 Examples of use can be found in scalerfit_example.ipynb (in development).

 ## Contributing
 Contributions are very welcome!
 Please submit pull requests or open an issue if you have any suggestions or improvements.
+Please feel free to get in contact if you want to make more substantial contributions!

 ## License
 Copyright 2025 Bryanne McDonough